caffeinated/menus/README.md

 ---

 Easily create dynamic menus from within your Laravel 5 application.
+Originally developed for [FusionCMS](https://github.com/fusioncms/fusioncms), an open source content management system.

-Caffeinated Menus is originally based off of Lavary's [Laravel Menu](https://github.com/lavary/laravel-menu) package with support for the Caffeinated Shinobi package.
-For a more robust and complete package, please go check out [Laravel Menu](https://github.com/lavary/laravel-menu)!
+Caffeinated Menus was based off of Lavary's [Laravel Menu](https://github.com/lavary/laravel-menu) package with support for the Caffeinated Shinobi package.

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
 At the moment the package is not unit tested, but is planned to be covered later down the road.